lipsia-fmri/lipsia/INSTALL.rst

    docker run -v ${dir}:${dir} lipsia vecm -in ${dir}/fmri.v -mask ${dir}/mask.v -out ${dir}/ecm.v

-where $dir is the path to the local directory, which is needed by docker. (e.g. dir=/home/user/).
+where $dir is the path to the local directory containing your data file, e.g. ${dir}/fmri.v must exist as a file on your local system.